 You don’t need to belong to a gym or own special equipment to be active.
 You can walk in a safe area or do exercise videos at home.
 Or find ways to be active in your everyday life, like doing yard work or taking the stairs instead of the elevator.

 What kinds of activities aren’t safe during pregnancy?

 Be careful and check with your provider when choosing your activities.
 During pregnancy, don’t do:

-- Any activity that may hurt you or cause you to fall, like horseback riding, downhill skiing, gymnastics or bike riding
+- Any activity that has a lot of jerky, bouncing movements that may cause you to fall, like horseback riding, downhill skiing, off-road cycling, gymnastics or skating

 Does pregnancy change how your body responds to exercise?